Get started now.

 - Practicums/clinical rotations

-Some programs are even available via online learning, which can be beneficial for anyone needing a flexible and convenient training option.
+An increasing number of programs are available via online learning, which can benefit anyone needing a flexible and convenient training option.

 But the best thing about vocational training might be the selection of possible careers you can develop skills for.
-Can you picture working in an occupation that you enjoy, has good income potential, and is an essential part of the Canadian economy?
-That's what you have the opportunity to work toward.
+Can you picture working in an occupation that you enjoy, has good income potential, and is essential to the Canadian economy?

-So have a look at some of the most popular careers that vocational training programs can lead to.
+Look at some of the most popular careers that vocational training programs can lead to.
 But keep this in mind as you do: The examples below represent only a fraction of the many possibilities.
-To find even more options around where you live, be sure to enter your postal code into our free and easy search tool.

 These vocations can keep you active and highly engaged.
 And they don't require you to spend much, if any, time in an office.
 You can be out and about doing something important every day while earning a reliable living.

 Plus, chances are pretty good that your skills will be in high demand.
-Many employers across Canada are looking for qualified tradespeople to fill existing and expected job openings.
+Many employers across Canada seek qualified tradespeople to fill existing and expected job openings.

 What could be better than knowing you've helped people in your community stay well, recover from illness or injury, or receive answers about what might be ailing them?
-As someone in a health care vocation, you could get that chance on a daily basis.
+As someone in a health care vocation, you could get that chance daily.
 And you would be working in one of Canada's most stable and high-growth occupational sectors.
 The facts speak for themselves: